 The translator will generate a Python function that queries for cpuid, splits 32-bit out registers into fields and prints a list of non-hidden fields.

-Expected Source Code adjustments
+Source Code Adjustments to Be Done

 x86ex—all code for cpuid is removed.

 x86—external interfaces for cpuid querying are left untouched.
 Functionality is moved to generated files.
-Makefile is adjusted to invoke translator of
+Makefile is adjusted to invoke the cpuid specification translator to code.

 Component (Python) code — should be rewritten to address specific cpuid fields.
 Generated files are included for providing new commands of reading/writing cpuid fields and registers.

-Makefile system — new generated sources are include
+Makefile system — new generated sources are included to compiling and linking stages.

 x86ex_cpu — a model-specific data should be set up in the cpu_new() function that is called when a new object is created.

 ebnf Specification of the Model List File Format

+TODO This spec may be incomplete

 specification file = { section };